codatio/codat-docs/docs/using-the-api/webhooks/migration-guide.md

 ### Email notifications

-Our new webhook service uses a Zapier integration to support receiving email notifications for relevant events.
+Our new service does not currently support email notifications for events.
+Start using our new service and endpoints now and check back soon for updates on email notification support.

-NOT CURRENTLY AVAILABLE - REMOVE FOR NOW

-You need to configure your webhook consumer to receive these events first, and then set up an automation for the required email addresses in Zapier.
-Use our step-by-step guide to create your own Zapier automation for email notifications with ease.

 ### Event log endpoints